Days without rain gear - 9

 The hills rolled and the road curved.
 At times we could see down the mountain as the pavement was laid out in front of us for miles.
 For much of this ride, we were the only people out there, again reminding you of its demand for respect.

 Arriving in Oatman, the fun began.
 The wild burros were there to greet us in the old mining town that has reinvented itself into a tourist destination.
 The donkeys beg for food from the tourists, who can buy "Donkey Chow" in almost any store in town.
 Everything there looks to be original.
 The buildings were laid out in the one block town sporting wooden sidewalks and a dirt Main Street, a Post Office, a saloon and a variety of souvenir shops.

-The burros were quite feisty today, as two males were fighting over which would be the dominate leader.
-They bit and kicked each other and ran up and down the street and the wooden side walks.
+The burros were quite feisty today, as two males were fighting over which would be the dominant leader.
+They bit and kicked each other and ran up and down the street and the wooden sidewalks.
 The town's folk warned everyone the burros were wild and to stay out of their way to avoid being kicked or knocked over.